 Critical Thinking.
 Data scientists need to be able to use critical thinking skills to evaluate data and find insights in large datasets.
 You’ll need to be able to think about how to design a solution to a complex problem and think about those problems from different angles and perspectives.

-How to Become a Data Scientist: Step-by-Step
+How to Find a Data Science Job

 Good news: Career Karma is here to help you along every step of your journey to becoming a data scientist.
 We’ll provide you with the mentorship and resources you need to break into your dream career in data science.
 We’ll also introduce you to a group of your peers who can help hold you accountable to your goals.

-We’ll also help you get accepted into one of the top data science bootcamps, so you can get all of the training you need to succeed in your new career.
+We can help you get accepted into one of the top data science bootcamps, so you can get all of the training you need to succeed in your new career.